theron-wang/otr4j/docs/design.md

 - Fail-fast (bugs become apparent due to unchecked exceptions)
 - Significant error handling part of syntax (checked exceptios)
-- Handle only that which you can handle.
 - Annotations to extend static analysis.
 - Deliberately work with most-restricted scopes.
 - State machines, to make state transitions strict, inescapable events.
 States expressed in syntax.